-The project will be undertaken by Pharmafilter™ in conjunction with the Mater Hospital.
+The project was undertaken by Pharmafilter™ in conjunction with the Mater Hospital.

-Waste water from hospitals is a source of potential health risks inside as well as outside the hospital, particularly due to the pharmaceutical substances present.
-The Pharmafilter system has been designed and devised to resolve these problems.
-The core of this solution is the collection and cleansing of waste water to which other hospital waste streams have been added, and includes the use of single use biodegradable products.
+Waste water from hospitals was a source of potential health risks inside as well as outside the hospital, particularly due to the pharmaceutical substances present.
+The Pharmafilter system was designed and devised to resolve these problems.
+The core of this solution was the collection and cleansing of waste water to which other hospital waste streams were added, and included the use of single use biodegradable products.

 After passing through the purification process, no observable traces of the approx. 100 medicines measured in the effluent were found in the effluent (all measurements are below the detection limit).
 This also applies to fire retardants, hormone-disturbing substances and X-ray contrast fluids.
 The Pharmafilter system produces clean high quality effluent and it is suitable for reuse based on the parameters measured.